French retailers divided over government call to sell fuel at cost | Headlines

 "It cannot be permanent," he told BFM Television.
 Michel-Edouard Leclerc, president of the eponymous supermarket chain, said in a tweet that fuel at all 750 of its stores would be sold at cost from Sept.
 29 through the week.

-He said his group was making a "positive response to the President's call".
+He said his group was making a "positive response to the president's call".
 He added the price would have to take into account supply conditions and decisions by oil companies.
+(Additional reporting by Dominique Vidalon; Editing by Barbara Lewis, Mark Potter and Christina Fincher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)